noaione/yuusha-shoukan-ln/sources/v07/chapter6.md

 that?
 That’s because they’re both peacefully sitting in a seiza, side by side, with a lump popping out of their heads.

 [Good grief!
-What the heck are you two doing!!?!
+What the heck are you two doing?!
 Shirking on your duties and fighting a duel, shame on you two!
 Become aware that each of your actions could stain Master’s honor!!!]